 Songs about jacked-up trucks, drinking, mudding and other virtues of so-called redneck life are standard, and rants extolling the virtues of the Confederate flag and the Second Amendment aren’t uncommon.

 Some of it is rather more thoughtful than that might suggest.
-In particular The River, the latest CD from the Redneck Souljers (who reportedly started out as a spoof hick-hop act before deciding to take themselves seriously) is music of sophistication and introspection, half lost in its own darkness.
+In particular The River, the latest collection from the Redneck Souljers (who reportedly started out as a spoof hick-hop act before deciding to take themselves seriously) is music of sophistication and introspection, half lost in its own darkness.

 Country music has long tradition of rapping, of a kind.
 You could trace its roots back to the talking blues of Woody Guthrie and Pete Seeger, or more recently to the growling Americana of James McMurty.
 It has always been about speaking from the heart.
 It’s about the power of words and a tune (or beat) to say that this is who we are, this is where you will find us, this is what only we will ever know because that is who we are.
 In age of progressively bland and homogenised popular music, it is quite thrilling to come across something that rediscovers what should be music’s raw power.

 It is a music of defiance, that is both assertive and really quite sorrowful.
-After all the reception in those areas remains weak, no one understands them yet, Trump is rich and they are still poor.
+After all, the reception in those areas remains weak, no one understands them yet, Trump is rich and they are still poor.